karpetrosyan/hishel/README.md

 - 🤲 Compatibility: It is very simple to integrate with your **existing httpx client, transport, or httpcore pool.**
 - 🤗 Easy to use: You continue to use the httpx and httpcore interfaces. **Can be integrated with no changes to the code.**
 - 🧠 Smart: Attempts to clearly implement RFC 9111, understands `Vary`, `Etag`, `Last-Modified`,  `Cache-Control`, and `Expires` headers, and **handles response re-validation automatically**.
+- ⚙️ Configurable: You can specify the **backend** where the responses should be stored, the **serializer**, and you can write your own **backends and serializers**.
+You can also specify which parts of RFC 9111 **should be ignored and which should not**, for example, you can explicitly disable stale responses for your safety or enable re-validation for each response before using it.
+- 🚀 Very fast: When **IO is not required**, your requests are even faster.

 ## QuickStart